 Under cross examination by Silver attorney Michael S. Feldberg, Witkoff testified that he kept using Goldberg & Iryami after seeking advice from other attorneys.
 He also said the law firm’s handling of his tax challenges or certiorari cases was “competent.”

-The prosecution alleges Silver improperly received $700,000 in referral fees from Goldberg & Iryami for steering cases to the firm from developers Glenwood Management Corp. and the Witkoff Group, both of which were seeking Silver’s support for legislation before the Assembly.
+The prosecution alleges Silver improperly received $700,000 in referral fees from Goldberg & Iryami for steering cases to the firm from Witkoff and another real estate developer, both of whom were seeking Silver’s support for legislation before the Assembly.

-The developers wanted Silver — who was Assembly speaker for nearly 21 years — to extend a state law giving tax breaks to developers of apartment buildings that include affordable units alongside luxury units.
+The developers wanted Silver - who led the Assembly for nearly 21 years - to extend a state law giving tax breaks to developers of apartment buildings that include affordable units alongside luxury units.
 They also wanted to limit any expansion of rent control in New York City, according to the federal indictment.

-Silver, a Democrat from lower Manhattan, has been accused of exploiting his position as an Albany power broker to extort nearly $4 million in bribes over about 10 years.
+Silver, a Democrat from lower Manhattan, has been accused of exploiting his position as an Albany kingmaker to extort nearly $4 million in bribes over about 10 years.
 He allegedly invested the money, making an additional $1 million, according to the indictment.

 Last week, jurors heard about another alleged quid pro quo scheme centered on cancer patients being referred by Silver to a second Manhattan law firm.

-Silver was “of counsel” to Weitz & Luxenberg, earning a salary of $120,000 a year, but did little work there, prosecutors said.
+Silver was “of counsel” to Weitz & Luxenberg, earning a salary of $120,000 per year, but did little work there, prosecutors said.